 With the choice-oriented customer in mind, the WARN 89021 Vantage 2000-S Winch – 2000 lb.
 Capacity gives customers the option of having either steel wire or synthetic rope in their winch.
 Warn Vantage has designed a fully-sealed permanent magnet motor, which keeps it weatherproof from dust, sand, and water.

-This weatherproof security provides the winch user with the advantage of a reliable and dependable device that performs thoroughly and consistently year-after-year.
-The line pull of 2,000 pounds will accommodate the tugging of light-weight ATVs/UTVs.
+This weatherproof security provides the winch user with the advantage of a reliable device that performs thoroughly and consistently year after year.
+The line pull of 2,000 pounds will accommodate the tugging of lightweight ATVs/UTVs.
 With a differential planetary gear train installed, you have the winch drum velocity to pull a considerable amount of weight effectively and efficiently.

 - 50 feet of 5/32 inch wire rope with roller fairlead

 - Fully sealed motor and drive train to keep the elements out

 - Differential planetary gear train, dynamic brake; permanent magnet motor

 Its roller fairlead aids the line for balanced pulling and plow stability making it the top ATV winches.

 Power and strength are much-needed traits to have in an ATV/UTV winch operation during the cold winter months.
 The Moto Alliance Viper Midnight ATV/UTV Winch 4500 lb with 50 feet of LACK Synthetic Rope offers the highest level of motor horsepower at 1.6, which is above and beyond the horsepower performance level of most other product brand models.